 - (Notes) 1.
 The number of shares of the Company held by Chih-Han Yu includes 12,847,852 common shares that he virtually holds through Plaxie Inc., a company controlled by Chih-Han Yu and Director and COO Wan-Ling Lee. - 2.
 The number of shares of the Company held by Wan-Ling Lee includes 4,291,758 common shares that she virtually holds through Plaxie Inc., a company controlled by Wan-Ling Lee and Representative Director and CEO Chih-Han Yu. - 3.
 There are no special interests between the Company and any of the candidates. - 4.
 The Company has entered into an indemnity agreement, provided for in Article 430-2, Paragraph 1 of the Companies Act, with each candidate.
 The outline of the agreement is described in "4.
 Corporate Officers, (2) Indemnity Agreement" of the Business Report.
 If this proposal is approved, the Company will continue the said agreement. - 5.
 The Company has entered into a directors and officers liability insurance contract, provided for in Article 430-3, Paragraph 1 of the Companies Act, with an insurance company, and the outline of the said insurance contract is described in "4.
 Corporate Officers, (3) Directors and Officers (D&O) Liability Insurance Contract" of the Business Report.
-If the election of candidates for Director is approved as proposed, they will be included in the insured under the said insurance contract.
+Each candidate in this proposal is already included as an insured party under the contract, and if this proposal is approved, they will continue to be covered as insured parties.